scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

 The panel's height will be taken from their row.
 The `span` attribute is still supported as is row height.

-you can use the `gridPos` attribute which is a Grafana 5.0 format, but unlike Grafana, you can use partial attributes.
+You can use the `gridPos` attribute which is a Grafana 5.0 format, but unlike Grafana, you can use partial attributes.

 `gridPos` has the following attributes: